vaziolabs/nexus/README.md

 ## Overview
 NEXUS is a simple, secure, scalable DNS-over-QUIC protocol implementation designed for the hypermesh network, providing enhanced security, performance, and scalability features for distributed DNS.
 Beyond DNS, NEXUS is designed to evolve into a comprehensive network protocol replacement leveraging QUIC's capabilities to handle tunneling, IPv6 allocation, and NAT traversal.
 NEXUS now integrates Falcon post-quantum cryptography for certificate operations, providing quantum-resistant security for the entire certificate infrastructure.

+## Current Status

+### May 2025 Update
+NEXUS has undergone significant stability improvements:
+- Fixed compatibility issues with different versions of the ngtcp2 library
+- Improved error handling in critical network components
+- Enhanced certificate management for more reliable QUIC handshakes
+- Fixed server initialization issues identified during testing
+- Addressed compiler warnings and memory safety issues
+- Improved test framework with comprehensive integration tests

+All core components are now stable and passing tests.
+The project is ready for further feature development focused on advanced DNS resolution, TLD mirroring, and tunneling infrastructure.

 ## Quick Start Guide

 ### 1. Building NEXUS